nismod/nisvis/README.md

-# nisvis
+# Nismod visualisation

-Nismod visualisation repository
+A github repository to share visualisation code in the most commonly used scripting languages within ITRC-MISTRAL